OwnZones/efp/README.md

 ## Credits

-The UnitX team at Edgeware AB
+The UnitX team at Edgeware AB, now part of AgileContent

-Maintainer: anders.cedronius(at)edgeware.tv

 ## License